 Children and youth experiencing homelessness shall be provided services comparable to services offered to other students in the school selected.
-School personnel must also inform parents of all educational and related opportunities available to their children and provide parents with meaningful opportunities to participate in their children's education.
-All parent information required by any provision of this policy Updated June 9, 2025 must be provided in a form, manner, and language understandable to each parent.
+School personnel must also inform parents of all participate in their children's education.
+All parent information required by any provision of this policy must be provided in a form, manner, and language understandable to each parent.